OpenDDS/OpenDDS-Android/README.md

-Scripts for building [OpenDDS](https://github.com/objectcomputing/OpenDDS) against various combinations of Android NDK, API versions, and CPUs, either on Travis-CI or in a regular Unix enviroment.
+Scripts for building [OpenDDS](https://github.com/objectcomputing/OpenDDS) against various combinations of Android NDK, API versions, and CPUs, either on Travis-CI or in a regular Unix environment.

 # Matrix